glennsarti/spike-Neo4J-Windows-Experiments/posh-neo-cm/docs/readme.markdown

 **ISSUES**

-Doesnt' handle keys with the same name e.g. `wrapper.java.additional` in `neo4j-wrapper.conf`.
+(Fixed) Doesn't handle keys with the same name e.g. `wrapper.java.additional` in `neo4j-wrapper.conf`.
 Need to figure out a way around it.